VoronDesign/VoronUsers/printer_mods/techprolet/2020_aplic_cam_mount/README.md

 - 4x M3x6 screws
 ```
 ### Printing
-The mount is printed in the orientation that it is in the STL file.
+The mount is printed in the orientation that as is in the STL file.
 The mount should be printed with the recommended Voron settings (40% infill and 4 perimeters) in ABS/ASA.
 That said, I've printed mine in PETG and it still holds.
-No supports or mount needed
+No supports or mount needed.

 ### Credits and license
-The mount was designed around the **2020 Cable Clamp** by ed_419522  https://www.printables.com/model/307909-2020-cable-clamp

 Copyright 2024, Pavlos Iliopoulos.